bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 51°
-- overcast clouds
+- mist
-- 83% humidity
+- 84% humidity
-- 18 mph wind
+- 13 mph wind
 - 0.26 inches of precipitation in the past 24 hours

 ## Temperature History